-The German Shepherd has a long history of being a loyal, hardworking, and lovable dog.
+The German Shepherd guard dog has a long history of being a loyal, hardworking, and lovable dog.
 The name of this breed comes from where it originated and its first job.
 Before the Phylax Society was formed in 1891, early day breeders were seeking to mate dogs that would have strong, intelligent, and capable offspring.
-Not long after, in 1899, German farmers started used the German Shepherd to herd and protect their flock of sheep.
+Not long after, in 1899, German farmers started using the German Shepherd to herd and protect their flock of sheep.

 After the downfall of the Phylax Society, breeders continued to breed a variety of dogs to produce those that were stronger, more intelligent, and highly trainable.
 Max von Stephanitz attended a dog show in 1899, and that was where he met a German Shepherd named Hektor Linksrhein.

 Hektor was the offspring of a few generations, and he fit the criteria that Max was striving for in ability, intelligence, and beauty.
 Max purchased Hektor, changed his name to Horand von Grafrath, and started the Society for German Shepherd Dogs.

 Horand was bred with dogs that had similarly desirable traits so that the breed would grow.
 We now have over 10 million German Shepherds in the world today.

 Max’s goal was not only to identify and perpetuate the hardest working dog breed, but he also wanted to introduce German Shepherds to military and law enforcement.
 With their instinctual tendencies to guard and protect, he knew this breed would be ideal as trained guard dogs.

 After loaning his dogs to German police departments as the first K9 unit dogs, he quickly found that his assumptions were correct; this breed fulfilled the police’s needs.
 This confirmation opened the doors to adding K9s to German military units for service during World War 1.

 The German Shepherd K9’s main jobs included duty as: